Bills, Saints stumbling into Thanksgiving night matchup - WHIZ News

 “Everyone is just looking at their job, trying to understand what they can do better,” Hurst added.
 “Everyone is really accountable for that and I think that’s all you can really ask for.”

 Whether saying and doing the right things makes up for missing talent is another matter.
-New Orleans’ top offensive player, Alvin Kamara, hurt his knee during a two-point loss to Atlanta three weeks ago and has missed two straight games.
-Saints starting offensive tackles Ryan Ramczyk (knee) and Terron Armstead (knee, shoulder) both sat out last week.
+New Orleans’ top offensive player, Alvin Kamara hurt his knee during a two-point loss to Atlanta three weeks ago and will miss his third straight game.
+Saints starting right tackle Ryan Ramczyk (knee) will miss his second straight game and defensive end Marcus Davenport (shoulder), the club’s sack leader, also is out this week.

-Veteran Mark Ingram has been New Orleans’ primary running back in Kamara’s absence, but now he’s showing up on the injury report with an ailing knee and missing practice time as well.
+Veteran Mark Ingram has been New Orleans’ primary running back in Kamara’s absence, but now he’s showing up on the injury report with an ailing knee and is questionable.

 That has only complicated matters for quarterback Trevor Siemian, who’s lost his first three starts since being pressed into a regular starting role because of Jameis Winston’s season-ending knee injury.